Icelandic funeral: Pagan gravesites

-Modern Pagan Funeral
+Modern pagan funerals

 The Icelandic Ásatrú Society, Ásatrúarfélagið, or Ásatrú is an Icelandic religious organisation based upon pagan traditions of the earliest Norse settlers of Iceland.
 It is the fastest-growing religion in Iceland and the largest non-Christian religion.

 Ásatrú funerals are usually held outdoors and the outdoor setting is chosen to reflect and represent the pagan deep respect for nature.
 The Gothi consecrates the occasion calling on a wide variety of gods to bless the occasion.
 The first part of the ceremony which takes place at the home of the deceased before moving to the burial ground is only attended by the closest family and friends.
 The deceased is dressed in their best clothes or uniform.
 The Gothi reads sections of the Edda or other appropriate literature and speaks a few words.
 A sign of the deceased favourite god is marked on the coffin.
 The sun-cross is used if there are no specific wishes.
 Grave goods are placed into the coffin such as books, utensils of their profession, food and drink, and even favourite pets can be buried in the coffin.
 The second part of the ceremony which takes place at the burial ground can include more readings from the Edda along with remembrances from family and friends.
 At the conclusion the Gothi wishes the deceased well and the funeral attendants throw earth on the coffin.
 At this point small symbolic sacrifices of sun crosses, Thor hammers or horses may be placed into the grave.
 Torches at each end of the grave are lit to form a sort of fire pit and these are kept aflame as the guests leave to join the feast.

 In 2013 for the first time since the pre-Christian period, a funeral based on old pagan traditions was publicly performed in Iceland.
 This was the funeral of the photographer and journalist Ingólfur Júlíusson.

-Christian Gravesites
+Christian gravesites

 Changes in burial practices began with the conversion to Christianity in the late 10th early 11th century and this began the long-term trend of fewer and more communal cemeteries associated with churches.
 In contrast to historic Pagan burial locations, Christian burials were often located inside the home field boundary and associated with a nearby church or chapel.

-Modern Christian Funeral
+Modern Christian funerals

 Modern Christian funerals generally have a similar format that follows the Icelandic Church's Liturgy Book.
 However, they can be variable depending on the wishes and special requests of the relatives.

 When relatives arrive at the ceremony they are greeted by the funeral director and the Pastor.
 It is common for the deceased immediate family to sit on the left-hand side of the church and the corpse is placed on the right-hand side of the church.

 An example of a Christian funeral ceremony is as follows: